aws/aws-iot-device-sdk-js-v2/samples/README.md

 ## Browser/pub_sub

 This is a browser based version of the PubSub sample in JS.
-If you don't want to use browser, this sample is for you.

 To run the sample:
 1) Configure your credentials and endpoint URL in `settings.js`, you can chose to use cognito or static credentials.